 The Company filed an independent technical report dated September 5, 2019, for the Matheson project.
-This technical report was prepared by Paul Chamois, geologist, of RPA Inc., an independent qualified person as defined by NI 43-101.
+This technical report was prepared by Paul Chamois, geologist, of RPA Inc., an independent qualified person as defined by NI 43-101 on standards of disclosure for mineral projects ("NI 43-101").
 IEP and the Company are in the process to sell their respective interest in the Matheson project or identify a partner to continue exploring the project.